 Sweet Potato in Dry Kibbles

-Sweet potato is found in a huge range of dog diets, particularly in those that are marketed as limited ingredient diets for those with allergies or sensitivities.
+It’s no surprise that sweet potato is found in a huge range of dog diets.
+It’s found frequently in foods marketed as limited ingredient diets for those with allergies or sensitivities.
 Although sweet potato is thought to be a safe ingredient for dogs, you should be cautious about opting for a ‘boutique’ or ‘exotic’ diet, as these have been linked with the fatal heart disease Dilated Cardiomyopathy (link).
 However, many reputable brands with good safety use sweet potato successfully.

 Giving Your Dog Sweet Potatoes